milvus-io/milvus-docs/site/en/adminGuide/configure-docker.md

 id: configure-docker.md
 label: Docker Compose
 related_key: configure
-group: configure-docker.md
-order: 0
 summary: Learn how to configure your Milvus with Docker Compose.
 ---

-# Configure Milvus with Docker Compose or Helm
+# Configure Milvus with Docker Compose

-This topic describes how to configure Milvus components and its third-party dependencies with Docker Compose or Helm.
+This topic describes how to configure Milvus components and its third-party dependencies with Docker Compose.

 <div class="alert note">
 In current release, all parameters take effect only after Milvus restarts.